 The massage and bodywork profession has grown in recent years to nearly 300,000 practitioners and massage therapy students across the United States.
-In 45 states, these practitioners are required to be licensed to practice, meaning they have the competence to safely practice on public consumers.
-If the practitioner is licensed, it is likely that they have completed education and training in anatomy, physiology, kinesiology, and the basic types of massage.
+In 49 states and territories, these practitioners are required to be licensed or certified to practice, meaning they have the competence to safely practice on public consumers.
+If the practitioner is licensed, it is likely that they have completed education and training in anatomy, physiology, kinesiology and the basic types of massage.
 Additionally, they have likely been required to pass the Massage & Bodywork Licensing Examination (MBLEx) to prove their competence.

 This profession is regulated differently in each state/territory.
-While most require licensure of their practitioners through requirements of both education and passing the MBLEx, there are some that only require either the education or the exam element for licensure.
-States/Territories also vary in their requirements of the number of education hours required to practice or even their requirements for license renewal through continuing education.
+While most states require both education and a successful MBLEx score for a practitioner to gain licensure, there are some that only require either the education or the exam element for licensure.
+States/territories also vary in their requirements of the number of education hours required to practice or even their requirements for license renewal through continuing education.
 In some, continuing education is not required to continue practicing on the public.

-FSMTB wants to ensure that public consumers of massage and bodywork services have adequate knowledge about what it means to be a massage and bodywork practitioner so as to aid your experience in seeking treatment.
-Most importantly, FSMTB wants to ensure that the public is aware of the requirements for licensure for each state and that if you are concerned whether or not a practitioner is licensed, there are available means to appropriately find out.
+The FSMTB wants to ensure that public consumers of massage and bodywork services have adequate knowledge about what it means to be a massage and bodywork practitioner so as to aid in the experience of seeking treatment.
+Most importantly, FSMTB wants to ensure that the public is aware of the requirements for licensure for each state and that resources are available to check the license status of your practitioner.
 For more information, please visit your state’s licensing board or agency.